furlonga/shiblitzwwu/README.md

 ## Future work
 **
-More polish game mechanics.
-More in-depth leveling and dungeon generation.
+We want to implement and polish game mechanics along with more interactive gameplay.
+The leveling system could be reforumlated to be more in-depth.
+There could also be more work done with regard to having the map's location and sensor have more impact on dungeon generation.
+Through these improvement, we can get more people interested in the game.